 Documents can be ordered in advance so they are ready when you visit.
 To look at certain archives or rare material, including electoral registers, photographs, pamphlets, and some newspapers, you will need a Shropshire Archives Reader’s Ticket.
-This is free but you have to go along with suitable ID and two passport-style photos to get a ticket.
+This is free but you have to go along with suitable ID and two passport-style photos to get a ticket or register online.

 Community History Centre, Wellington Library: Telford & Wrekin Council, Customer & People Services, Wellington Civic Centre, Larkin Way, Telford, TF1 1LX.

 Thursday 10am – 5pm*

 Saturday 10am – 1pm*